CYOBot/CYOCrawler/software/MicroPython/readme.md

 Press `E` to enable webrepl on startup, and set `cyobot` as the password.

 **Note**: The portal will attempt to connect to CYOBrain via webrepl with the password `cyobot`, so if you set the password to be anything else, the connection will not be successfully established.

-Finally, hard reset your CYOBrain by either pressing the reset button at the top of the CYOBrain, or disconnect power source (unplug USB cable/switch off the board) and reconnect.
-If you see the LED matrix scrolling text "AP MODE", the board is now running OS with everything else setup.
-Connect your computer to the board via WiFi (find the access point name `CYOCrawler`), open browser and either type in `portal.cyobot.com` or `192.168.4.1` to load the portal and start coding.